Instability of the charged massive scalar field on the Kerr-Newman black hole spacetime

 The common approach used to derive the characteristic resonance equation is to solve the radial equation in two different asymptotic regions and then, by using a standard matching procedure, evaluate these two solutions in their common overlap region \cite{PhysRevD.85.044031,PhysLettB.749.167,PhysRevD.103.044062}.
-Here, we will obtain the spectrum of quasibound states by using the technique recently developed by Vieira and Kokkotas \cite{arXiv:2104.03938}, which corresponds to impose two boundary conditions to the radial solution and then use the polynomial conditions of the Heun functions as matching procedure; it is an extension of the method developed by Vieira and Bezerra \cite{AnnPhys.373.28} used to find general expressions for the resonant frequencies and hence we call it as the VBK approach.
+Here, we will obtain the spectrum of quasibound states by using the technique recently developed by Vieira and Kokkotas \cite{PhysRevD.104.024035}, which corresponds to impose the appropriate boundary conditions to the radial solution and then use the polynomial condition of the Heun function as a matching procedure.
+In fact, this method is an extension of the one developed by Vieira and Bezerra \cite{AnnPhys.373.28} used to find general expressions for the resonant frequencies and hence we call it as the VBK approach.

 The first boundary condition is to demand that the radial solution should describe an ingoing wave at the exterior event horizon.
-In this limit, which means $r \rightarrow r_{+}$ (or $x \rightarrow 0$), the radial solution (\ref{eq:analytical_solution_radial_KNBH}) has the following asymptotic behavior \cite{AnnPhys.350.14}
+In this limit, which means $r \rightarrow r_{+}$ (or $x \rightarrow 1$), the radial solution given by Eq.~(\ref{eq:analytical_solution_radial_KNBH}) has the following asymptotic behavior

-where all remaining constants have been included in $C_{1}$ and $C_{2}$.
-Then, from Eq.~(\ref{eq:D0_QBSs_KNBH}), we get
+where all remaining constants have been included in $C_{1,1}$ and $C_{2,1}$.
+Then, from Eq.~(\ref{eq:D1_QBSs_KNBH}), we get

 where $\omega_{c}=m\Omega_{+}+e\Phi_{+}$ is a critical value related to the superradiance phenomenon, with $\Omega_{+}=a/(r_{+}^{2}+a^{2})$ and $\Phi_{+}=Qr_{+}/(r_{+}^{2}+a^{2})$.
 The gravitational acceleration on the exterior event horizon $\kappa_{+}$ is given by